 - MID STAGE – Scleral or Rigid Gas Permeable Contact Lenses (RGP’s).
 When traditional lenses cannot be used due to KC progression, Scleral or Specialty RGP’s may be sized for a proper fit to maintain adequate vision and comfort.
 CXL can be used to prevent progression.

 - MID-LATE STAGE – Intacs corneal implants with or without corneal cross-linking.
 Used to reshape the cornea without removing corneal tissue and provide functional vision with the help of soft lenses/glasses.

 - LATE STAGE – Partial or full-thickness corneal transplantation.
 The severely keratoconic and possibly scarred cornea is replaced with healthy donor corneal tissue sourced from a cadaver donor from a regional eye bank.
 Typically requires 12 to 18 months for visual rehabilitation before stabilizing and can last 10 to 15 years.
 Most patients still require a scleral or RGP contact lens to see well after the procedure.

 Until recently there has been no treatment to slow or stop the progression of keratoconus.

 – Paul Dougherty, MD

-INTACS Inserts are two curved, clear plastic segments that are implanted in the perimeter of the cornea to reduce nearsightedness (myopia) in patients with keratoconus.
-The Inserts are implanted through a small surgical incision on the perimeter of the cornea.
-The inserts help restore clear vision in keratoconus patients by flattening and repositioning the cornea.
+INTACS Inserts are two curved, clear plastic segments that are implanted in the perimeter of the cornea to reduce nearsightedness (myopia and astigmatism) in patients with keratoconus.
+The Inserts are implanted through a small surgical incision on the perimeter of the cornea created with a laser.
+The inserts help improve vision and contact lens fit in keratoconus patients by flattening and repositioning the cornea.

 INDICATIONS FOR TREATMENT